Building collapse: Lagos Assembly to summon officials

 “We have been on the ground for hours and we have seen what has happened.
 When we get back, we will write our report.

 “Governor has also spoken and given updates.
 On our part, the House will carry out its own function.
-I am sure the leadership of the House led by Speaker Mudashiru Obasa will set up a committee or panel to look into the report, invite those to be invited and if we have to amend our laws, we will.”
+I am sure the House led by the speaker, Mudashiru Obasa will set up a committee or panel to look into the report, invite those to be invited and if we have to amend our laws, we will.”

 Members of the delegation include; Rasheed Makinde, Fatai Oluwa and Femi Saheed.